NDC will never scrap e-levy even if they regain power in 2081 – John Boadu

 Addressing a news conference in the Ashanti Region on Thursday, November 25, the NPP scribe stressed that no future government will scrap the e-levy when it becomes operational.

-“When Talk Tax came, we were all paying but we didn’t notice,” he said.
+“When Talk Tax came, we were all paying but we didn’t notice,” he said in local language Twi.

 “That’s a very innovative way of raising revenue [that] when the NDC came back to power in 2009, they did not remove the Talk Tax.

-“So, I believe may be in the future about 60 years' time when the NDC returns, they will never scrap the e-levy.
+“So, I believe may be in future about 60 years time when the NDC returns, they will never scrap the e-levy.
 They will embrace it.
 They will be so happy.
 The only difference is that they cannot think like we do.”